 A

-At the scene, irrigation should continue for at least 20 minutes, and as long as possible is desirable.
-For severe alkali trauma, irrigation for 30 minutes or more is performed even after ophthalmological consultation.
-Tap water is readily available but hypotonic; therefore, isotonic solutions such as saline or lactated Ringer’s solution are recommended for irrigation in ophthalmology.
-Irrigation is a priority over ophthalmological evaluation, and whether sufficient irrigation has been performed before arrival significantly affects the prognosis.
+At the scene, it is desirable to continue for at least 20 minutes and as long as possible.
+For severe alkali injuries, irrigation should be continued for 30 minutes or more even after ophthalmological consultation.
+Tap water is readily available but hypotonic; therefore, isotonic solutions such as normal saline or lactated Ringer’s solution are recommended for irrigation in ophthalmology.
+Irrigation should take priority over ophthalmological evaluation, and whether sufficient irrigation has been performed before arrival significantly affects the prognosis.

-Alkaline substances saponify the lipids of cell membranes via hydroxide ions, causing cell lysis and necrosis.
-They dissolve proteins and reach deep into the cornea, thus causing damage deeper than acids.
+Alkaline substances saponify the lipids of cell membranes via hydroxyl ions, causing cell lysis and necrosis.
+They dissolve proteins and reach the deep cornea, causing more severe damage than acids.
 Since they do not form a barrier of coagulated proteins, they penetrate deep into the corneal stroma and anterior chamber within a short time.

 Grade 1–3a (POV preserved): Even if the corneal epithelium is extensively lost, the limbal epithelium remains, so the corneal epithelium regenerates over time, and the prognosis is relatively good.

-Grade 3b–4 (POV completely lost): Regeneration of the corneal epithelium is impossible.
-The cornea is covered by conjunctival tissue with low transparency accompanied by vascular invasion (conjunctivalization).
+Grade 3b–4 (POV completely lost): Regeneration as transparent corneal epithelium becomes difficult.
+The less transparent conjunctiva covers the cornea with vascular invasion (conjunctivalization).

-Early repair phase (days 8–21): Attempts at epithelial regeneration and persistent inflammation
+Early repair phase (8–21 days): Attempts at epithelial regeneration and prolonged inflammation

-Late repair/scarring phase (day 22 onward): Scarring, conjunctivalization, and stabilization or worsening of the ocular surface environment
+Late repair/scarring phase (day 22 onward): Scarring, conjunctivalization, stabilization or worsening of the ocular surface environment.

-In difficult cases, even ocular surface reconstruction surgery is often challenging, and immediate irrigation after injury followed by appropriate treatment are key factors determining the prognosis of the ocular surface.
+In difficult cases, ocular surface reconstruction is often challenging, and immediate irrigation after injury followed by appropriate treatment are key factors determining the prognosis of the ocular surface.

-AS-OCTA objectively quantifies limbal ischemia in the acute phase of chemical injury, allowing more accurate assessment of ischemic areas that are often underestimated by clinical evaluation alone.
-It correlates well with final visual prognosis, and integration into existing severity classification systems is expected2).
+AS-OCTA objectively quantifies limbal ischemia in the acute phase of chemical injury, allowing more accurate assessment of ischemic areas that tend to be underestimated by clinical evaluation alone.
+It also correlates well with final visual prognosis, and integration into existing severity classification systems is anticipated 2).

-Femtosecond laser-assisted large-diameter lamellar corneal limbal transplantation is a procedure that can transplant limbal stem cells and corneal stroma in one step for severe bilateral chemical injuries.
-Compared with conventional manual dissection, it enables uniform lamellar dissection, and good visual improvement has been reported3).
+Femtosecond laser-assisted large-diameter lamellar keratolimbal transplantation is a surgical technique that allows simultaneous transplantation of limbal stem cells and corneal stroma in a single stage for severe bilateral chemical trauma.
+Compared to conventional manual dissection, it enables uniform lamellar dissection, and good visual improvement has been reported3).

-The application of femtosecond laser is limited in case numbers, and further research is needed to establish long-term efficacy3).
-Standardization of AS-OCTA and its incorporation into severity classification systems remain future challenges2).
+Femtosecond laser applications are limited in the number of cases, and further research is needed to establish long-term efficacy 3).
+Standardization of AS-OCTA and its incorporation into severity classification systems remain future challenges 2).

 Chemical injuries of the eye.
 Ann Eye Sci.
 2023;8:13.